Mookie Betts Player Props: Dodgers vs. Mets

-Friday, Mookie Betts and the Los Angeles Dodgers face the New York Mets and Justin Verlander, with the first pitch at 7:10 PM ET.
+Mookie Betts and his .521 on-base percentage over his past 10 games (142 points higher than his season-long percentage), will be in action for the Los Angeles Dodgers against the New York Mets and Kodai Senga on July 15 at 7:15 PM ET.

-In his most recent action (on July 8 against the Angels) he went 1-for-4 with a home run and an RBI.
+In his last game, he racked up two hits (going 2-for-5 with an RBI) against the Mets.

 Mookie Betts Game Info & Props vs. the Mets